netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

        "obsolete".

 "description":
-: Replicates the description from the registry.
+: Replicates the name from the registry.

 "reference":
 :   Replicates the reference(s) from the registry with the